bobleesj/github-pages-with-docker/_drafts/learning.md

 title: Learning notes (Draft)
 categories: cheatsheet
 ---

-I document my learning for my future usage.
-Expressions may remain terse.
+ns may remain terse.
 Analogy is often employed to comphrehend the concept.
 The documentation is not meant to be used as a tutorial.
 The content is updated regularly as I am taking physics and materials science courses at Columbia University.

 ## To do